 Can I Give My Dog Doxycycline?
-Answer: Yes, with Vet Supervision
+Answer: Yes, with vet supervision

-This antibiotic must only be used under strict guidance from your vet including dosage and when to administer.
+This antibiotic must only be used under strict guidance from your veterinarian including dosage instructions and when to administer.

 Dosage and Directions of Use

 Any human medication must only be used with the approval of a vet.
 While your pet is on this medication, monitor them constantly to ensure they are improving and not getting worse.
 Doxy is a prescription medication and its use is not to be taken lightly.

 Normally you will be told to administer 2-5 milligrams per pound of dog every 12 to 24-hours.
 If in tablet form, your vet will inform you on the exact amount of tablets to give.
 If in liquid form, a syringe may be used to enable you to get it down the dog’s throat.
 Doxycycline is given over a specified time period, even when the dog appears to be healthy or greatly improving.
 You must complete the medication completely for lasting and desired results.

 Use of this medication, if your dog is pregnant or nursing or has a kidney disorder, is strictly prohibited and highly dangerous for them!

 Possible Side Effects

 Giving your dog a broad spectrum antibiotic can have some undesirable side effects including nausea, vomiting, loss of appetite and diarrhea.
 If your dog develops any of these symptoms, don’t stop the medication but advise your vet immediately.

 Liver damage is a very rare but real side effect.
 A good vet will notice it and immediately stop use of the medication.